tchoi8/interviews/Hoja de Router/readme.md

 A: I think it's an ideal place for people to try new ideas, learn something new and get encouraged from likeminded people.
 It's also a place where teachers try out new teaching material.
 We are small and flexible enough to accommodate experimental classes.

 I'm mostly proud when students go on to make their own school, teach at other schools or continue to collaborate with another students.
-We have few success stories like [School of MA](http://schoolofma.org/) in Berlin and also Ishac Bertran and Jon Wohl who are making amazing projects like [Talking](http://talking.jonwohl.com/).
+We have few success stories like School of MA in Berlin as well as students teaching in universities.
 Also I'm proud to invite students to come back to teach at SFPC.
 We often work with alumni as the organizing team and and also teacher.